 However, lung biopsies are only recommended when there is a suspicion of mesothelioma or lung cancer.
-Regardless of the technique it implies, a biopsy is still a quite invasive procedure which may cause additional health issues to people who are already struggling with pulmonary disease.
+Regardless of the technique it implies, a biopsy is still a quite invasive procedure that may cause additional health issues to people who are already struggling with pulmonary disease.
 Ultimately, if you have a history of asbestos exposure and experience symptoms, only a specialist will be able to tell you whether a lung biopsy is suitable for you.

 A pathology report is necessary only in the following cases: